KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/README.md

 ![codingcocktailsbadge-200.png](/images/image08.png)
 ### Overview {#overview}

-Basics of how to structure your websites and applications for more efficient and sustainable management.
+Basics of how to structure your websites and applications for more efficient and sustainable management

+### Project

+Front-end architecture is the organization of code and project files.
+Though there can be customizations specific to a team, the goal of good front-end architecture is to provide an efficient workflow that is maintainable throughout the project’s life.

+In this session, we will become familiar with best practices for front-end architecture by organizing a pack of assets in a way that will make it easy to maintain the website in a sustainable way.

 ### Helpful Keyboard Shortcuts
 |Command|Mac Key Combination|Windows Key Combination|